cloudfoundry-incubator/thoth/README.md

 ## Setup

 ### Push Benchmarked App

-The benchmarked app consists of an empty index.html plus an ngninx config and is pushed using the following:
+The benchmarked app consists of an empty index.html plus an nginx config and is pushed using the following:
 ```
 (cd benchmarked-app ; cf push)
 ```